 If you’re concerned about data breaches and protecting your identity, you may be considering paying for LifeLock, an identity theft protection service.
 But before you shell out any money, it’s good to know exactly what you’re purchasing, what exactly LifeLock claims to do and if there are any alternatives out there.

-In this article, we’re going to explain what LifeLock offers and whether money expert Clark Howard recommends it.
+In this article, we’re going to explain what LifeLock offers and whether money expert Clark Howard thinks it is worth the cost.

 Theft protection services have risen in popularity with the increase in data breaches and cybersecurity incidents over the past several years.
 LifeLock, based on Tempe, Arizona, is one of the companies reaping the benefits of the increasingly dangerous digital world.